Jacotsu/polibeepsync/README.rst

 Windows
 --------
-Download the latest release, open the downloaded file and follow the installer instructions.
+Download the exe file from the `latest release <https://github.com/Jacotsu/polibeepsync/releases/latest>` open the downloaded file and follow the installer instructions.

 Changelog
 =========